FAQs for equipment applicants

 Eligibility

-Our list of eligible countries is based primarily on the current World Bank income classifications.
-Almost all countries that are classified as low- and middle-income are eligible for Instrumental Access.
+The list of eligible countries is based primarily on the World Bank income classifications.
+Almost all countries that are classified as low- and middle-income by the World Bank or eligible for World Bank lending are eligible for Instrumental Access.

 A small number of low- or middle-income countries are excluded from eligibility for legal reasons.
 Please see the next question for more details.